Farm to Table Dining in Orlando

 In July 2014, celebrated chef Norman Van Aken, founder of New World cuisine and featured chef at Norman’s at Orlando’s Ritz-Carlton Grande Lakes, convened a special gathering at the city’s East End Market, known by locals as the area’s “neighborhood market and culinary food hub.”

-From across Central Florida came some of the most recognizable names in Florida’s food circles: Hari Pulapaka from DeLand’s Cress restaurant, Brandon McGlamery of Winter Park’s Luma on Park and Prato, Kevin Fonzo of K Restaurant, and Kathleen Blake of Orlando’s Rusty Spoon -- all James Beard Foundation ‘Best Chef’ semi-finalists.
+From across Central Florida came some of the most recognizable names in Florida’s food circles: Hari Pulapaka from DeLand’s Cress restaurant, Brandon McGlamery of Winter Park’s Prato, Kevin Fonzo of K Restaurant, and Kathleen Blake of Orlando’s Rusty Spoon -- all James Beard Foundation ‘Best Chef’ semi-finalists.

 They and other Orlando area chefs, farmers, seafood purveyors, and artisans were there to affix their signatures to the Greater Orlando Food Leaders Alliance (goFLA) Manifesto, an eight-point, 350-word pledge that aimed to put the brakes on fast food.
 They agreed their meals would be created from locally sourced ingredients and dining would be designed to bring together friends, families, and the community.